nokiadatagathering/ndg/README.txt

 The release includes the source code to create the .jar files on which NDG depends.

 Inside the lib directory there are Java .jar files needed for compilation.
-They provide provide core functionality which the NDG software uses.
+They provide core functionality which the NDG software uses.
 For some of these files and which module uses them use we have specified the .jar name, give a short description and the software license:

 1. ndg-commons-core
   (Required) commons-logging.jar - A modular bridging API with support for most well known logging system - Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0)